-For predominantly food stores, the total volume of retail sales in the latest quarter, Q1 2011, was similar to the quarterly average seen throughout 2010 (see Figure 5a and Annex Table A1).
-On an annual basis, predominantly food stores had seen increases of around 5% in 2010 compared with the corresponding quarters of 2009 (Figure 6a); the latest quarter recorded a smaller increase, of 1%, on an annual basis.
+For predominantly food stores, the total volume of retail sales in the latest quarter, Q2 2011, was similar to that seen in the previous two quarters (Figure 5a and Appendix Table A1).

+On an annual basis, predominantly food stores had recorded increases of around 5% throughout 2010 compared with the corresponding quarters of 2009 (Figure 6a).
+The first two quarters of 2011 have recorded smaller annual increases, of slightly less than 1% and 2%, respectively.

 For predominantly non-food stores, the two-year period from mid-2008 to mid-2010 saw the volume of retail sales decline by about 11% in total, with almost every quarter in this period recording a decrease on the previous quarter (Figure 5b).
-Since mid-2010, such stores have seen an increase in volume for three consecutive quarters.